 Should You Use One or More Platforms for Analytics?

 Best of breed companies constantly seek new and competitive solutions, often test cutting-edge technologies and introduce them to the business environment.
 Most likely these companies use two or more generations of analytical platforms simultaneously.
 Meanwhile the more conservative companies are usually just replacing (one) older technology with another like Exasol.

 Once you get out of the comfort zone and start looking for the best analytical solutions available you can soon find one that fits your business.
 But it is of the utmost importance that you extend the research beyond traditional software and hardware vendors and stick to your own criteria when choosing a solution.
 Sure, this requires a lot of additional effort from the employees in order to gather the required knowledge.
 But once these become really capable of seeking out modern solutions on the market and taking into account the current and future needs of the company the decision on which ones to pick will be an easy one and supported by creation of additional business value.

 Still, it is best to take a month or two or even half a year before you make a final decision and purchase.
 Be sure to throw everything at the POC (Proof of Concept) and make sure it can handle it.
 It is well worth the effort and beats living with a wrong decision for several years or even a decade.

-In any case, I advise you to educate yourself and your colleagues before any decision is made about investment in data and analytical infrastructure.
-Widen your search for potential solutions, seek information from several different sources and do not just simply (or blindly) rely on your current technology suppliers.
-All solutions work well for vendors; you are after the one that works best for you and your data!
+In any case, I advise you to educate yourself and your colleagues before you make any decision about investment in data and analytical infrastructure.
+Extend your search for potential solutions, seek information from several different sources.
+And most important, do not just simply (or blindly) rely on your current technology suppliers.
+All solutions work well for vendors – but you are after the one that works best for you and your data!